 - Learning from two institutions: The UGC chairman stated in his press conference that a student can pursue two programmes from the same university or different universities.
 “The degrees can either be pursued from the same or different universities,” said M Jagadesh Kumar, chairperson of UGC.
 “If a student is doing BA (economics) as a day scholar in the physical mode, the student will also have the opportunity to do another degree programme of the same level in a nearby university maybe as an evening programme,” he further explained.
 It can be done as per the scheme devised by the respective universities.
 Thus, you will get the learning experience of two institutions at the same time.

 - Gaining multiple skill sets: Pursuing two academic programmes at a time will help you acquire multiple skill sets from one or more disciplines or domains.
 For example, if you are pursuing an M.Sc.
-Computer Science degree in regular mode in an institution with an online MBA at Manipal University Jaipur, you could have both technical skills in Computer Science and managerial skills by the time you graduate.
+Computer Science degree in regular mode in Manipal University Jaipur, you can enrol in an online MBA at Online Manipal.
+This way, you could have both technical skills in Computer Science and managerial skills by the time you graduate.
 It may enable you directly enter a manager level job.
 Being skill-rich will improve your employability prospects.

 - Alumni status from two HEIs: Obtaining an alumni status from prestigious institutions boosts professional status and would be helpful throughout one’s professional life.
 Pursuing two academic programmes at a time will help you acquire the alumni status of two institutions.
 As a result, you can enjoy the alumni benefits of two institutions and build a strong professional network, that will assist you in finding lucrative jobs and advancing in your career.